Sakshi-web-cmd/Efficient-Classification-of-COVID-19-and-Pneumonia-from-chest-x-rays-using-Deep-learning-techniques/README.md

 ---

 ## Future Enhancements
-- Improve accuracy using *transfer learning with pre-trained models*.
+- Improve accuracy using transfer learning with pre-trained models.
-- Develop a *web-based interface* for doctors to upload and classify X-ray images.
+- Develop a web-based interface for doctors to upload and classify X-ray images.
-- Expand the project to *segment affected areas of the lungs* using masked images, allowing visualization of exactly which parts of the chest are impacted by COVID-19 or Pneumonia.
+- Expand the project to segment affected areas of the lungs using <strong>masked images</strong>, allowing visualization of exactly which parts of the chest are impacted by COVID-19 or Pneumonia.